MicrosoftDocs/entra-docs/docs/identity/app-proxy/how-to-configure-sso-with-kcd.md

 ![Microsoft Entra authentication flow diagram](./media/application-proxy-configure-single-sign-on-with-kcd/authdiagram.png)

 1. The user enters the URL to access the on-premises application through Application Proxy.
-2. Application Proxy redirects the request to Microsoft Entra authentication services to preauthenticate.
+2. Application proxy redirects the request to Microsoft Entra authentication services to preauthenticate.
 At this point, Microsoft Entra ID applies any applicable authentication and authorization policies, such as multifactor authentication.
 If the user is validated, Microsoft Entra ID creates a token and sends it to the user.
 3. The user passes the token to Application Proxy.
-4. Application Proxy validates the token and retrieves the User Principal Name (UPN) from it, and then the Connector pulls the UPN, and the Service Principal Name (SPN) through a dually authenticated secure channel.
+4. Application proxy validates the token and retrieves the User Principal Name (UPN) from it, and then the Connector pulls the UPN, and the Service Principal Name (SPN) through a dually authenticated secure channel.
 5. The Connector performs Kerberos Constrained Delegation (KCD) negotiation with the on-premises AD, impersonating the user to get a Kerberos token to the application.
 6. Active Directory sends the Kerberos token for the application to the Connector.
 7. The Connector sends the original request to the application server, using the Kerberos token it received from AD.